-- The sub-fund commits to have a minimum of 51% of investments that are aligned with the E/S characteristics promoted by the sub-fund. - The sub-fund will invest a minimum 2.5% of its net assets in sustainable investments. - The sub-fund will include the identification and analysis of companies' environmental and social factors, including corporate governance practices within the investment process.
+- The sub-fund commits to have a minimum of 51% of investments that are aligned with the E/S characteristics promoted by the sub-fund. - The sub-fund will invest a minimum 25% of its net assets in sustainable investments. - The Investment Adviser will consider the carbon intensity of companies in which the subfund invests. - The sub-fund will include the identification and analysis of companies' environmental and social factors, including corporate governance practices within the investment process.
 The Investment Adviser will consider the ESG scores given to the companies in which the sub-fund invests.